 - Submit a copy of your Thesis to all members of your Thesis Committee.

-- A Thesis Committee member has the right to remove him/herself from the student’s Thesis Committee if the student does not follow this step.
+- A Thesis Committee member has the right to remove themself from your Thesis Committee if you do not follow this step.

 At the PhD Defense:

 - The PhD Defense is comprised of two components: an open and closed session

 - The open session consists of a formal public seminar (approximately 45-50 min) followed by a short public question and answer period